Thiago099/voxel-modeler-2/README.md

 # voxel-modeler-2

-This is a program made in javascript to create voxel art
+This is a open source free software made in javascript to create voxel art

 link:
 https://thiago099.github.io/voxel-modeler-2/